cloud-carbon-footprint/cloud-carbon-footprint/README.md

 ## Getting Started & Prerequisites

 - Node.js >= 12 (tip: use [nvm](https://github.com/nvm-sh/nvm) or [n](https://github.com/tj/n) to manage multiple Node versions)
+- yarn (latest)
+- run `yarn guided-install`
+  - this will install dependencies, then guide you through setting up credentials and environment variables to analyze the footprint of your AWS, GCP, or Azure account
+  - for a quick demo, run `yarn install && yarn start-with-mock-data`

 ## Optional Prerequisites